Skip to main content

 Usage

-QR codes have enough capacity (~4KB) to embed ZapScript directly.
-Simply create a QR code with your ZapScript:
+QR codes can hold enough text to embed ZapScript directly.
+Use the QR code generator or another QR code tool to create a code with your ZapScript:

 **launch.random:snes

-Scan the QR code and Zaparoo will execute the ZapScript immediately.
+Scan the QR code and Zaparoo runs the ZapScript.

 Example workflow: